FalconRider/The-Gellun-Folio-Two/README.md

 I wasn't going to explain Everything about Everything anyway.
 It has holes but so do the currently accepted theories.
 That's enough for this run.
 It's still a work in progress and I continue.

-But it PASSED  a number of evaluations
+But it PASSED  a number of evaluations.
-It developed from my testing some "Hard Point"   real life concepts as to if they could be explained by the model. some failed, some passed, I adjusted d the Model.
+It developed from my testing some "Hard Point"   real life concepts as to if they could be explained by the model.
+(GLINTS) Some failed, some passed.
+I adjusted the Model.
-Each topic returned a RAY report and selected ones are listed in the RAYS  directory.
+Each topic returned a RAY report and selected ones are listed in the GLINT directory.

-Each Ray in includes an attribution as to which Ai engine I posed the topics question, the question and the returned answer.
+Each Ray includes an attribution as to which Ai engine was posed the topics question and the returned answer.
 There might be a few rounds of subsequent question and returned clarification.

 In most cases I used a form so that there was some standardization of output.
-The Ai engines did not remember my model from session to session so it was given fresh with each question. just as well, I could tweak it.
+The Ai engines did not remember my model from session to session so it was given fresh with each question.
+Just as well, I could tweak it.
 I even asked the team to make suggestions for the form.
 One of them even suggested adding the PASS FAIL evaluations.

 I am not an Academic nor wish to be one, nor will publish in Academic papers.
-This is it.
+This is it for now.

 All this material is open source with a  Creative commons licence.
 So have at it.
 It's either noise, ignore it, entertainment, enjoy it, or a Turning Basin Moment for a Physics stuck, aim for Sweden.